 Monthly interest charges

 Your monthly interest charges grow as your loan balance grows.
-Unless you choose the lump sum option, your reverse mortgage rate is adjustable, which could reduce your available equity faster if rates are on the rise.
+Unless you choose the lump sum option, your reverse mortgage interest rate is adjustable, which could quickly reduce your available equity if rates are on the rise.

 How to spot a reverse mortgage scam